-Your banking details and payday lenders
+Your banking details and payday loans

 Why do payday lenders ask for your Internet banking logins?
-Everything you need to know before you submit your application.

 Why do lenders need my Internet banking details?

-Do payday lenders log into my account to view my statements?
+Do payday lenders log in to my account to view my statements?

 No. When you hand over your login details, the payday lender you're applying with will use a third-party company to access read-only copies of your statements.
 Popular companies that provide this service include Credit Sense and Yodlee.
-This is done almost instantly and – more importantly – securely.
+This is done almost instantly and, more importantly, securely.
 The payday lender will not have access to your account; it will only be able to see the information it needs to approve your application.

 Is it safe to give my Internet banking details?